blackbird71SR/Hello-World/README.md

 Go is a programming language created in 2009 by Google employees Robert Griesemer, Rob Pike, and Ken Thompson.
 Go is a statically typed, compiled language in the tradition of C, with memory safety, garbage collection, structural typing, and CSP-style concurrency.

+- [x] **Gosu**

+Gosu is a statically-typed general-purpose programming language that runs on the Java Virtual Machine.
+Its influences include Java, C#, and ECMAScript.

 - [x] **Groovy**

 - [x] **Haskell**